Photo for Tamar Meshel

 About

-Tamar practiced international commercial arbitration in a law firm in Vancouver, as Deputy Counsel at the International Court of Arbitration of the International Chamber of Commerce in Paris, and as a legal advisor to the Jerusalem Arbitration Center in Israel and Palestine.
-She was also a Research Fellow with the Max Planck Institute for Procedural Law in Luxembourg, a Scholar-in-Residence with WilmerHale's international arbitration group in London, UK, a Visiting Scholar with the University of Edinburgh Law School in Scotland, and a lecturer on international commercial arbitration at the Moritz College of Law at Ohio State University.
+Tamar is a global expert in arbitration.
+She has practiced, researched, taught, and consulted in the arbitration field in an international law firm in Vancouver, as Deputy Counsel at the International Court of Arbitration of the International Chamber of Commerce in Paris, Research Fellow with the Max Planck Institute for Procedural Law in Luxembourg, legal advisor to the Canadian Ombudsperson for Responsible Enterprise, Scholar-in-Residence with WilmerHale International Arbitration Group in London, England, and lecturer at the Ohio State Moritz College of Law and at Osgoode Hall's Professional LLM in International Business Law Program.

-Tamar has authored over 50 publications.
-Her arbitration scholarship has been cited by the Supreme Court of Canada, the Supreme Court of Israel, and the Supreme Court of Texas, among others, and was most recently funded by a SSHRC Insight Development Grant.
+Tamar has authored over 50 publications, as well as amicus briefs to the United State Supreme Court.
+Her arbitration scholarship has been cited by the Supreme Court of Canada, the Supreme Court of Israel, and the Supreme Court of Texas, among others, and was most recently funded by a SSHRC Insight Development Grant and by the Canadian Foundation for Legal Research.
+Tamar's monograph Arbitration Law: Statutes, Cases, and Commentary was published in 2026 with LexisNexis Canada.
+She is also a co-author on the 5th edition of Arbitrationpublished in 2026 with West Academic.

 Research